 A speech disorder usually indicates that someone has trouble producing certain sounds accurately.

 Language deals with meaning.
-A child with a language disorder may have a difficult time understanding the meaning of what’s being said (
+Kids with a language disorder may have a difficult time understanding the meaning of what’s being said (

-receptive language issues).
-Or he may have trouble communicating his own thoughts (
+).
+Or they may have trouble communicating their own thoughts (

 Imagine a child who has good speech and pronounces words correctly.
-He can still have poor language—trouble putting words together to express himself or trouble understanding what’s being said to him.
+This child can still have poor language — trouble putting words together to express thoughts or trouble understanding the meaning what’s being said by other.

 Speech disorders and language disorders may occur separately.
 Or an individual may have both kinds of disorders at the same time.